twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - When the total weight $a_n$ of an tag exceeds 2.5 _and_ is in the 95th percentile of all notes with an intercept greater than 0.4, we require the intercept to exceed 0.5 before marking the note as helpful.
 - We disregard the "Typos or unclear language" and "Note not needed on this Tweet" tags, which do not relate to note accuracy.

+## Additional Filtering for Incorrect Tags

+Because surfacing high-quality information is the primary goal of Community Notes, we employ extra checks around Currently Rated Helpful notes that we have reason to believe may contain incorrect information.
+For any given note-rater pair, properties including the note and rater factors (See [Matrix Factorization](#matrix-factorization)), a rater's propensity to assign the "Incorrect" tag, and the overall polarization of assigned "Not Helpful" tags predict, at baseline, how likely a rater is to rate a note as "Incorrect".
+When we observe "Incorrect" ratings to be "surprisingly popular" among raters who would be expected to have a low probability of rating the note "Incorrect", we remove Currently Rated Helpful status from these notes.

 ## CRH Inertia

 The scoring algorithm updates the Helpful status of each note during every invocation.